 All About our infant and one year old room:

-Miss Dee enjoys caring for the babies while Miss Maria and Miss Kate split their day with our one year old toddlers.
-Miss Dee is the assistant director of The Clubhouse and oversees the classroom.
-She has been with us since we opened in 1987 and is a wealth of information for our new parents.
-She is a mother of three and grandmother of two.
-Miss Maria joined us in 2010 and Miss Kate recently joined us in 2015.
-Both teachers are also parents as well as joining us with previous experience in child care.
+Miss Kathy enjoys caring for the babies while Miss Elizabeth and Miss Alex split their day with our one year old toddlers.
+Miss Kathy has been with us since November of 2003 and Miss Elizabeth became a Clubhouse teacher in January of 2012.
+Both teachers are also parents as well as grandparents and joined us with many years of previous experience in child care.
+Miss Alex is our “youngest”.
+She joined us the summer of 2019.
+She came with plenty of experience for us to include her in our room.
 All Clubhouse teachers continue learning by taking college courses and/or attending workshops in Early Child Education.

 Curiosity Possibilities: Infants are curious about the world in which they live.
 They want to find out what is in it and how everything works.
 An assortment of rattles is a delightful means of interacting with young babies.
 Repetition of movement and activity is vitally important for brain development.
 Repetition helps babies “wire” their brains and strengthens neural pathways that are just developing.
 We change our equipment around often to introduce new experiences to our older toddlers.
 The role of our teachers is to interact with your child and provide plenty of invitations to play and reach developmental milestones.